 You can make a complaint yourself or through a friend or support person.
 Speak to the person providing the service and advise them that you wish to make a complaint.
 They will immediately contact their manager to inform them of the complaint.
 You will be contacted within 48 hours and we will work with you to try to resolve the matter.

-If you still feel unsatisfied, the complaint is referred to the Deputy Chief Executive Officer of Anglicare, and then to the CEO.
+If you still feel unsatisfied, the complaint is referred to the General Manager of the relevant department, and then to the CEO.
 Your complaint may be referred to someone outside of Anglicare (for example the Anti-Discrimination Commissioner, the Ombudsman, or other legal processes).
-If the complaint involves a criminal offence it will be referred to the Deputy CEO who will contact the police.
+If the complaint involves a criminal offence it will be referred to the General Manager of the relevant department, who will contact the police.